-CRCR 5.611 - (Modified Effective date May 15, 2013) A horse may be removed from the Veterinarian's list after the minimum days provided by rule #5.610 when, in the opinion of the Division veterinarian and/or the association Veterinarian or a practicing Veterinarian not representing the horse or trainer, the horse has satisfactorily recovered the capability of competing in a race.
+CRCR 5.611 - A horse may be removed from the Veterinarian's list after the minimum days provided by rule #5.610 when, in the opinion of the Division veterinarian and/or the association Veterinarian or a practicing Veterinarian not representing the horse or trainer, the horse has satisfactorily recovered the capability of competing in a race.
 A horse placed on a Veterinarian's list for a positive test may only be removed with the authorization of the Division Veterinarian.